Communities

 • I personally prefer a workaround called "don't put newlines in filenames, and if you find any, delete them on sight, uninstall the program that made them, and yell at the developer in the issue tracker".

-Suggested 11 months ago by AdminBee‭
+Suggested over 1 year ago by AdminBee‭